 Involvement in the HoT initiative will help you to:

-Importantly, the HFA has a special membership fee for under 40's.
+Importantly, the HFA has a special membership fee for professionals who are 40 years old or under.
 For 72 euros, you have access to the HFA Online Education modules, the online version of the European Journal of Heart Failure and access to HF congress slides and educational material.
 You can join also HFA committees and contribute to HFA newsletters and educational materials.